ponmar/filedb2/README.md

 ### Main Application ###

 The FileDB main application is the GUI towards the internal database that stores the file meta-data.
-It is a C# WPF application.
 The application uses one configuration file that, for example, points out the file collection root directory.

 A demo configuration with some images and meta-data is available to show case the FileDB potential.

-### MAUI App ###
+### App ###

-A .NET MAUI app is being developed for visualizing exported FileDB data.
+An app is being developed for visualizing exported FileDB data.

-### 3rd Party Application Integrations ###
+### 3rd Party Software Integrations ###

-FileDB gives you the possibility to export FileDB data to your own applications.
+FileDB gives you the possibility to export the internal database and file searches to your own applications.

 ## Getting Started ##